 Martin Knight - Programme Leader

 Martin contributes to management and law-based modules in the Lincoln International Business School.
 He is multi-lingual, has travelled extensively and is a barrister (8 years call - Middle Temple) with interests in the fields of immigration, international trade, cross border adoption/family disputes and air transportation consumer disputes.
-He has been a visiting lecturer at a number of overseas locations across the world.School Staff List Make an Enquiry
+He has been a visiting lecturer at a number of overseas locations across the world.Academic Staff List Make an Enquiry

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

-Students will also have the chance to build their skills and knowledge further with extra-curricular activities such as joining a society, volunteering, or becoming a Student Ambassador.
+Students also have the chance to build their skills and knowledge further with extra-curricular activities such as joining a society, volunteering, or becoming a Student Ambassador.

 Find out more about our 100 funded field trip places for students.

 Graduates with an MSc qualification may progress to management and marketing roles in a variety of hospitality related organisations around the world.
 The specialist skills students can develop on the MSc International Hospitality Management Programme may be highly valued by private and public sector organisations as well as to those wishing to set up and run their own hospitality business.
 The MSc may also open the door to careers in research or academia.

 Lincoln International Business School works with students and organisations to enhance the contribution of business to society.
 For students, that means developing their business skills and knowledge to improve their career readiness.